Paris & Avignon

-Following breakfast, you will be picked up for a guided excursion to one of France's most iconic attractions.Discover the lavish estate of Versailles.
+Following breakfast, you will be picked up for a guided excursion to one of France's most iconic attractions, the lavish estate of Versailles.
 Travelling by deluxe mini-van, our guide will tell you about the history of this famous palace, a UNESCO World Heritage site, while en route.
 You will then tour the splendid State Apartments including the Hall of Mirrors, King and Queen’s bedrooms with an audio-guide (provided in multiple languages).
-This self-guided tour will take approx 1 hour 15 minutes.
-Afterwards, your guide will go with you to admire the gorgeous gardens designed by Le Nôtre.
+This self-guided tour will take approx 1 hour 15 minutes and afterwards, your guide will go with you to admire the gorgeous gardens designed by Le Nôtre.
 Return to Paris and afternoon at leisure.
+(B)

 Day 4: Paris | Avignon

 This morning you'll make your way to the railway station where you will board a first-class train to Avignon.
 On arrival, transfer independently to your centrally located Avignon hotel and check-in.
 The remainder of the day is yours to start exploring this beautiful historic city on your own.
 Also known as 'The City of Popes' for having been the retreat of Popes during the 14th century, Avignon it is one of Europe's oldest towns which can trace its history to pre-historic times and still today monuments & buildings of all ages abound.
 Overnight accommodation at the selected hotel.
 (B)